Archive-42/march2022-archive/_PAGES/data-structures-in-depth.md

 // 16.
 Creating an Object

 let newObj = {
   name: "I'm an object",
   values: [1, 10, 11, 20],
-    others: '',
+  others: "",
-    '1property': 'example of property name starting with digit' };
+  "1property": "example of property name starting with digit", };

 // 17.
 Figure out what keys/properties are in an object